Alderweireld signs new Tottenham contract until 2023 | Goal.com

 First signed by recently-sacked Mauricio Pochettino, his contract was set to expire at the end of this season.

 "I’m very, very happy," Alderweireld told the club's website.
-"No words can describe.
+"No words can describe it.

 "Another couple of years here at Spurs, I think there is no place I could be happier.
 I’m honoured to play for this club, and I’m a small piece of getting the club to the next level in a couple of seasons.